 - Calm 7-day free trial (here is their blog post about using meditation to manage chronic pain)

-It is understandable that when you are in chronic pain, you are willing to try any number of treatment options.
+It is understandable that when you are in chronic pain you are willing to try any number of treatment options.
 Among the alternative therapies, such as meditation, yoga, massage, and acupuncture, meditation is an excellent place to start.
-In addition to the benefits outlined above, meditation is also free, doesn’t require a prescription, and doesn’t require much time.
+In addition to the benefits outlined above, it is also free, doesn’t require a prescription, and doesn’t require much time.
 Like your friend said, “Give it a try.”
 Integrate it with your other treatment options.
 Don’t let preconceptions about meditation stop you from starting a practice that could help alleviate your neuropathy pain.

 - Taren, A. A., Creswell, J. D., & Gianaros, P. J. (2013).
 Dispositional mindfulness co-varies with smaller amygdala and caudate volumes in community adults.
 PloS one, 8(5), e64574.